tdwesten/lararun/.junie/guidelines.md

 - You must follow all existing code conventions used in this application.
 When creating or editing a file, check sibling files for the correct structure, approach, naming.
 - Use descriptive names for variables and methods.
 For example, `isRegisteredForDiscounts`, not `discount()`.
 - Check for existing components to reuse before writing a new one.
-- You (the AI agent) must always update these guidelines when significant architectural changes, new core features, or major convention shifts occur.

 ## Verification Scripts
 - Do not create verification scripts or tinker when tests cover that functionality and prove it works.
 Unit and feature tests are more important.